-Elisabeth Bolorinos Allard is a Fellow by Examination in Medieval and Modern Languages (Spanish) at Magdalen College, Oxford.
-She received her BA in History and Economics from the University of California Berkeley, her Masters in History from the University of Edinburgh, and her Doctorate in Modern Languages from Trinity College, Oxford.
+Elisabeth Bolorinos Allard is a Junior Research Fellow at Magdalen College, Oxford.
+She received her BA in History and Economics from the University of California Berkeley, her Masters in History from the University of Edinburgh, and her Doctorate in Modern Languages (Spanish) from Trinity College, Oxford.
 She was a lecturer in Spanish at Balliol College, Oxford in 2016-17 before joining Magdalen College as a Fellow by Examination in January 2018.